Skip to main content

 The simplest approach for development.
 Use cordon wait to block until the proxy is ready:

-proxy: cordon start --config cordon.yaml
+proxy: cordon start --config cordon.toml

 web: cordon wait && npm run dev